VCL3D/VolumetricCapture/docs/volcap.md

 </p>

 For each device, their real-time bandwidth consumption is displayed, along a color picker that sets that device's color.

-**Note**: Mousing over the names or icons in this widget displays a tooltip with the device's IP which is helpful when needing to access the mini-PC for troubleshooting (via remote desktop or TeamViewer)
+**Note**: Mousing over the names or icons in this widget displays a tooltip with the device's IP which is helpful when needing to access the mini-PC for troubleshooting (via remote desktop or TeamViewer).
+{: .label .label-purple }

 <p align="center">
     <img src="../../assets/images/vol_cap_wiki_cenn_dev_color_pickerpng.png"/>